RyanGC93/Quiz.md/README.md

 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** RyanGC93, Sherwood-Group, twitter_handle, ryangconk@gmail.com, project_title, This a clone of Instagram that is built with
+*** RyanGC93, InterviewMaster, twitter_handle, ryangconk@gmail.com, project_title, This a clone of Instagram that is built with
 -->